cjmatta/confluent-repomirror/README.md

 # confluent-repomirror
-Download the Confluent Platform RPMs using Yum reposync on a Docker container"
+Download the Confluent Platform RPMs using Yum reposync on a Docker container

 ## Requirements
 * An installtion of Docker